ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

   Spotlight, despite it sitting next to Banner/Carousel in the source tree and reading hero-ish in its own `usage.md`.
 Spotlight is a content-area callout (see the matrix).
 This is current guidance direct from the ECL team, ahead of that doc being tightened on their side.
+When the hero is a Banner or Carousel, set `full_width: true` on it — both default to `false` (constrained to the grid), which reads as an undersized hero; a hero should span the full container.
 - For each content section: read the component's `README.md` (params) and its `usage.md` (when to use it).
 The matrix below is a shortcut for this, not a replacement — check the actual doc when a pick matters.